 Welcome to Milk Glass Home!

-I’m Rachael, a modern eco-friendly homemaker who loves to cook from scratch, grow my own produce, and decorate with thrifted finds.
+I’m Rachael, a modern homemaker who loves to cook from scratch, grow my own produce, and slow down on my suburban homestead in western Washington.
 I love to help people bring old-fashioned skills into the 21st century!

-On Milk Glass Home, you will find recipes & tips to help you master the art of home cooking, learn how to garden & preserve the harvest, and live a frugal, sustainable life.
+On Milk Glass Home, you will find recipes & tips to help you master the art of home cookinglearn how to garden & preserve the harvest, and live a slow, seasonal life.

 Are you craving a slower, more handmade life?